 This project should evaluate and implement a tool to crawler a vendor page and list all available firmware version with version number, release date, and supported devices.

 Bachelor Project Groups

--- Data Analysis on Public Forums (BaPG, Lab) --
+-- Data Analysis on Public Forums (BaPG) --

 Recent and past data leaks have been released on public channels like 4chan and pastebin.
-This project should evaluate ways to analyze the published data or develop tools making these forums easily accessible (e.g., develop a library to access forum contents like postings and profile with Java/C/C++/Python/...), or add new functions to the existing code base.
+Projects in this area should evaluate ways to analyze the published data, develop tools making these forums easily accessible (e.g., develop a library to access forum contents like postings and profile with Java/C/C++/Python/...), or add new functions to the existing code base.

 -- Malware Metastudy (Seminar) --

 Mathematics have a long science tradition with high standards when research is reviewed.
 These review standards guarantee a high confidence in published results and allow other research „to stand on the shoulders of giants“.
 Although, computer science started as a close relative to mathematics with its high standards and common tools, it deviated, expanded, and changed a lot.
 Therefore, the computer science's community follow own rules and habits.
 Especially practial fields like „Network Research“ and „Malware Analysis“ have a strong engineering influence and follow less formal approaches.
 Kurkowski et al. published a paper discussing the credibility of recent MANET simulation studies .
 They found common flaws in most papers rendering the results doubtful as they are not reproducible.
 Rossow et al. showed a similar problem for malware experiments.
 Assuming that mathematicians allow their fellow researchers „to stand on the shoulders of giants“.
 What do computer scientists do?
 Do we stay on feets of clay?

 The malware analysis community publishes on serveral conference.
 These conference are the

 exchange places and must guarantee the quality of published work such that fellow researchers can